outlastzedd/LigmaBallsOfficial_OFFICIAL/README.md

 mvn clean package
 ```
 5. Run Locally:
-- Use an embedded server like Tomcat or Jetty, or run with webapp-runner:
+- Use an embedded server like Tomcat or Jetty, or run with `webapp-runner`:
 ```bash
 java -jar target/dependency/webapp-runner.jar target/LigmaBallsOfficial-OFFICIAL.war
 ```